Historically, some of the fastest athletes have played in NFL.

 2. Bo Jackson

-Bo Jackson is a former American football and baseball player.
+Bo Jackson is the fastest running back of all time, running the 40-yard dash in 4.12 seconds.
 In the history of baseball and football, he is the only professional athlete to be named an All-star.
 The elite standard of Jackson in several sports gave him a reputation for being one of the best athletes ever.

 1. Robert Hayes